NAGOL03/File-Sorter/README.md

 # File Organizer

-This project is a file organizer application designed to sort files based on user-defined configurations.
+This project is a Windows only file organizer application designed to sort files based on user-defined configurations.

 ## Overview

 The File Organizer allows users to define sorting configurations using a simple text-based format.
 Each configuration, known as a "Sorter", specifies criteria such as tags, target directories, source directories, file names, and extensions.

+**File Sorter Folder Location:**

+The File Sorter application creates a folder named "Sorters" in the user's home (`C:\Users\Username\Sorters`).
+This folder serves as the default location for storing sorter configuration files.

 ## Sorter Configuration Example